-Also known as: Ebola virus infection and Viral hemorrhagic fever
+Also known as: Ebola hemorrhagic fever, Ebola virus infection, Viral hemorrhagic fever or Ebola

 - Sore throat

 - Bleeding from eyes, ears, and nose